nuno-nogueira/Guess_The_Word/README.md

 -> You have the ability to reset it and start all over again! <br>

 #### Hints
 You have difficulty in guessing a word?
-Use hints to reveal a random letter and help you!
+Use hints to reveal a random letter!

 ## How to install "Guess the Word"?
 Simply download the zip and unzip it!
 No usernames or passwords required